3D-printed components for electron-ion trapping: Pre-experimental tests of functionality and ultra-high vacuum compatibility: Conclusions and outlook

 \begin{enumerate}

-\item The vacuum integrity of the system has been maintained at ultra-high vacuum conditions, reaching pressures as low as \qty{2.5e-10}{mbar}, with 3D-printed components (the trap and the atom oven).
-This was achieved using a vibrationless combination of a non-evaporable getter pump and a sputter ion pump.
+\item The vacuum integrity of the system has been maintained at ultra-high vacuum conditions (UHV), reaching pressures as low as \qty{2.5e-10}{mbar}, with 3D-printed components (the trap and the atom oven).
+This was achieved using a vibrationless combination of a non-evaporable getter pump and a sputter ion pump and is comparable to other electron trapping apparatuses\cite{matthiesen_trapping_2021,mikhailovskii_trapping_2025}.

-\item The evaporation of calcium atoms from the oven, a step in ion trap loading, disrupts vacuum conditions for around \qty{9}{minutes}, with only a few seconds occupied by evaporation of the calcium melt.
-We conclude from this that our experimental protocol must involve producing and storing enough precursor ions beforehand, then re-establish ultrahigh vacuum conditions, and finally experiment with the electrons, since electrons formed in non-UHV conditions can be quickly lost.
-Although we propose a technical improvement to shorten the non-evaporation period, future detectors would likely operate as described due to the time and energy required for atomic precursor production.
+\item Generating an atomic beam---essential for ion trap loading---temporarily raises the vacuum chamber pressure beyond the threshold acceptable for quantum detection experiments with trapped electrons, as specified in Section \ref{sec:design}.
+Both the magnitude and duration of this pressure increase depend on the initial chamber pressure and the current ramping profile.
+Therefore, our experimental protocol must involve producing and storing sufficient precursor ions beforehand, re-establishing UHV conditions, and then conducting experiments with electrons.
+This approach is necessary because electrons formed under non-UHV conditions can be quickly lost.
+While there is potential to shorten the oven heating period, future detectors are likely to operate as described due to the time and energy required for atomic precursor production.

-\item The coaxial resonator (that forms the main body of the Paul trap) fabricated from AlSi10Mg alloy by 3D-printing has a quality factor $>960$ at \qty{2.31}{GHz} despite wide openings for optical access.
-This allows for electron trapping at low microwave input powers. \end{enumerate}
+\item The coaxial resonator, integral to the Paul trap and constructed from AlSi10Mg alloy via 3D-printing, achieves a quality factor exceeding 960 at \qty{2.31}{GHz}.
+This is only up to 3.4 times lower than the quality factor reported by \citet{taniguchi_image_2025} for a closed, traditionally manufactured trap, despite its large optical access openings.
+Such a design facilitates electron trapping with minimal microwave input power. \end{enumerate}

 These findings prove that experiments with electrons photodetached from trapped and laser-cooled ions are feasible with the trap and atomic oven manufactured by the L-PBF method.

 \ack{We extend our gratitude to the Laborato\v{r} element\'{a}rn\'{i}ch proces\r{u} v plazmatu (EPP) group at the Faculty of Mathematics and Physics, Charles University, for their support.
 The Protolab 3D Printing Centre at the Technical University of Ostrava contributed the additive manufacturing of the components.
 This project also benefited from collaboration with the Cold Chemistry and AMO Physics group at the University of Liverpool.}